-The second Bio Art Hangout Kitchen Series “White Cube, Black Box, Greenhouse,” features curator and scholar Jens Hauser as he tunes in from Paris, France.
+The second Bio Art Hangout Kitchen Series “White Cube, Black Box, Greenhouse,” featured curator and scholar Jens Hauser as he tuned in from Paris, France.

 How does one present or collect bio artwork….?

 Hauser’s research examines micro-performative practices beyond the human scale, to emphasize biological agencies at a microscopic level.
 Hauser will discuss experimental strategies for curating art with biomedia, from the allegedly neutral white cubes and black boxes to greenhouses, while giving a tour of his personal collection of bio art artifacts.
 Hauser will give insights into his latest research on microperformativity, and disentangle the notions of “aliveness,” “naturalness,” and “greenness” based on thirty years of research into the colour green.

 How do algae, bacteria, and other biological materials become performers in bio artworks?
 Hear Jens Hauser tackle this question and more in our upcoming Bio Art Hangout.

 In 1990, Hauser wrote a short column in a local newspaper about a public artwork by artist Peter Gosda in Geisecke, Germany.
 It inspired decades-long research and interest in all things ‘green’.